-B. Investigation
+C. Investigation

-- 1. Purpose.
-The purpose of the investigation is to collect written testimony and evidence to determine whether an Honor Offense has occurred.
-As more particularly described in Section III.B, above, if the reported student indicates that they do not intend to submit an IR or allows the IR Period to expire without submitting an IR, the investigation shall promptly commence. - 2.
-Status as "Investigated Student."
-Following the indication by the reported student that they do not intend to submit an IR or the expiration of the IR Period without the submission of an IR, the reported student will be referred to as the "investigated student." - 3.
-Enumerated Rights.
-Every investigated student will receive a list of their enumerated rights under the Honor System.
+1. Purpose.
+The purpose of the investigation is to collect written testimony and evidence to determine whether an Honor Offense(s) has occurred.
+As more particularly described in Section III.B, above, if the reported student indicates that they do not intend to submit an IR or allows the IR Period to expire without submitting an IR, the investigation shall promptly commence.

+2. Status as "Investigated Student."
+Following the submission of the IR Waiver, the reported student will be referred to as the "investigated\student."